Jacquelyn Matava, D.M.

 - Assistant Professor , Music

-Praised for her “warm, soothing legato line,” mezzo-soprano Jacquelyn Matava has performed throughout the United States, as well as in England, Spain, Switzerland, Germany, Austria, and Venezuela.
-Operatic credits include the title roles in Cendrillon and Dido and Aeneas, Charlotte (Werther), Zweite Dame (Die Zauberflöte), Tisbe (La Cenerentola), Nancy (Albert Herring), Marthe (Faust), and Cecilia March (Little Women).
-She was a Regional Finalist in the 2013 Metropolitan Opera National Council Auditions.
+Winner of The American Prize (2021) for women in opera, mezzo-soprano Jacquelyn Matava has been praised for her “warm sound” and “soothing legato line.”
+Operatic credits include the title roles in Cendrillon and Dido and Aeneas, Charlotte (Werther), Zita (Gianni Schicchi), Zweite Dame (Die Zauberflöte), Tisbe (La Cenerentola), and Nancy (Albert Herring).
+She won 3rd prize in the 2020 National Opera Association Carolyn Bailey and Dominick Argento Vocal Competition and was a Regional Finalist in the 2013 Metropolitan Opera National Council Auditions.